 The Recreation, Fitness, and Wellness Department is the combination of the intramural sports, fitness, outdoor adventure, and student wellness programs.
 The University encourages the lifelong pursuit of an active, healthy lifestyle, and enhances student development by providing healthy activities, as well as leadership and employment opportunities.
 The offices are located in the Recreation, Fitness, and Wellness Center (RFWC).

 Stop by this table for information regarding Religious Life groups that are active on our campus.
-Religious Life groups include ACTS Campus Ministry, Campus Outreach, Chi Alpha Campus Ministry, Encounter, Fellowship of Christian Athletes, I AM Second, Newman Catholic Community, Spiritual Diversity Project, Student Christian Fellowship, The Complete Experience, Westwood and Young Life.
+Religious Life groups include ACTS Campus Ministry, Campus Outreach, Chi Alpha Campus Ministry, Community Faith Continue, Delight Ministries, Fellowship of Christian Athletes, First Love, I AM Second, Kingdom Citizens, New Hope Gifted, Newman Catholic Community, Spiritual Diversity Project, Student Christian Fellowship, The Light Collective, The Next Generation Christian, Westwood Student Ministries, and Young Life.

 Sodexo Campus Dining & Eagle Access Card Office

 Sodexo Dining provides an exciting and innovative dining services program for the entire USI community.
 You have a variety of restaurants to choose from, all conveniently located within walking distance of on-campus housing, labs/classrooms and many off-campus apartments.
 Come dine at the USI restaurants and enjoy the comfort, convenience, outstanding food, and inviting atmosphere all designed especially for you.

 The Eagle Access Card Office is home to your student ID and is your lifeline on campus being used as an on-campus debit card for food, Campus Store, laundry, copying and printing, library card, admittance to events and the fitness center.